eeulig/Beautiful-PointByPoint-Latex/README.md

 <img src="assets/example3.png" alt="Example 3" width="400"/>

 #### Textboxes
-Sometimes you want to copy some text from your revised manuscript to the point-by-point response (to save the busy reviewers some time).
+Sometimes you want to copy some text from your revised manuscript to the point-by-point response to save the busy reviewers some time.
 This can be done using the `revised` environment:
 ```
 \begin{question}{\QuestionRevA{Q1}}
 Please add this in your manuscript